Blood sampling: Vascular catheters

 Microbial infections can originate externally, via the catheter lumen at the skin/catheter interface, and internally, via haematogenous spread from distant sites.
 All surgically-implanted foreign materials can potentially cause infection.
 Steps that should be taken to reduce infection include:

-- Using a strict aseptic technique to reduce the risk of infection.
+- Using strict aseptic technique when performing surgery and accessing the catheter.

 - Prophylactic antibiotics may help reduce the risk of infection, but should not be used to cover for deficiencies in aseptic technique; it is recommended that veterinary advice be sought before using antibiotics.